How to Create A Crescent Floral Moon Wreath in a Few Simple Steps

 The previous owners did such a fantastic job with updates and renovations including the paint colors!
 I knew having a bold dark front door would be the perfect backdrop for a minimalist Halloween wreath and a white floral crescent moon shape would be a lovely contrast.

-Here’s what you need for a modern halloween wreath:
+Here’s what you need for a crescent moon wreath

 - A piece of cardboard.